Nonameentered/ihsgnef.github.io/_posts/dknn.md

 ![Obelisk Photo](/images/obelisk.png)
 ![Obelisk Smoothgrad](/images/obelisk_smoothgrad.png)

-For NLP, one simple interpretation method is [Leave One Out](https://arxiv.org/abs/1612.08220): individually remove each word from the input and measure how much a word's removal changes the prediction confidence.
+For NLP, one simple interpretation method is [Leave One Out](https://arxiv.org/abs/1612.08220): individually remove each word from the input and measure the change in model confidence.
 If a word's removal considerably changes the output confidence, that word is deemed important to the prediction.

-# Existing Model and Interpretation Limitations
+# Interpretation and Model Limitations

 Recent work has identified a number of [limitations](https://arxiv.org/abs/1710.10547) for [saliency-based](https://arxiv.org/abs/1711.00867) [interpretations](https://arxiv.org/abs/1804.07781).
-We discussed one particular limitation in a previous [blog](https://zerobatchsize.net/2018/08/08/rawr.html), the overconfidence issue of neural models.
+We discussed one particular limitation in a previous [blog](https://zerobatchsize.net/rawr.html), the overconfidence issue of neural models.

-In short, a neural network's prediction confidence can be unreasonably high even when the input is void of any predictive information.
+In short, a neural network's confidence can be unreasonably high even when the input is void of any predictive information.
 Therefore, when removing features with a method like Leave One Out, the change in confidence may not properly reflect whether the "important" input features have been removed.
-Consequently, interpretation methods that rely on confidence may fail due to the overconfidence of the underlying model.
+Consequently, interpretation methods that rely on confidence may fail due to issues in the underlying model.

 A common failure mode that results from overconfidence is assigning small importance values to many of the input words.
 This occurs because no matter which word is removed, the confidence of the model remains high, giving each word a small, but non-zero importance value.

 ![Leave One Out Saliency Map](/images/soft_attribution.png)

-This is illustrated in the Figure above.
+This is illustrated in the Sentiment Analysis example above for both Leave One Out using model *Confidence* and the *Gradient* with respect to the input.
 Leaving out the word “diane”, causes a 0.10 drop in the probability for the positive class, whereas removing “shines” causes a smaller confidence drop of 0.09.
 This does not align with human perception, as “shines” is the critical word for classifying the sentiment as positive.
-This may indicate that the model has not learned the correct feature importance, but, these same confidence issues occur for a variety of highly predictive models (BiLSTMs, deep convolutional networks, attention networks) on diverse datasets.
+Moreover, "unfaithful" is incorrectly assigned a negative value (the word refers to the title of a film).

 # Deep k-Nearest Neighbors